 The term "hot" is used for wires that carry a live electrical current.
 These wires may feed a switch or an outlet and are often used as switch legs.
 Even though you are permitted to use a white wire as a hot wire by marking it with electrical tape, the opposite is not recommended or allowed.
 In other words, do not use a black wire as a neutral or ground wire, or for any purpose other than carrying live electrical loads.

 Red Wires: Hot

 Red wires are also used for hot wires.

 White Wires With Black or Red Tape: Hot

 When a white wire is augmented with a red or black color marking, this may indicate that it is being used for a purpose other than neutral.
 Typically, this color is indicated with a band of black or red electrical tape (but other colors may be used) wrapped around the wire's plastic coating.

 For instance, a white wire in a two-conductor cable may be used for the second hot wire on a 240 V appliance or outlet connection.
 Another application is using the white wire for a switch leg for lighting or running a three-way switch application.
 This white wire should be looped several times around with black electrical tape to show that it is being used for something other than a neutral.

 Bare Copper Wires: Ground

 Bare copper wires are the most common type of wire used for grounding.

 All electrical devices must be grounded.
 In the event of a fault, grounding provides a safe pathway for electricity to travel.
 The current passes back to the ground or earth.
 Bare copper wires connect to electrical devices, such as switches, outlets, and fixtures, as well as metal appliance frames or housings.
 Metal electrical boxes also need ground connection because they are made of a conductive material.
 Plastic boxes are non-conductive and do not need to be grounded.

 Green Wires: Ground

 Green insulated wires are sometimes used for grounding.

 Ground screws on electrical devices are often painted green, too.
-Never use a green wire for other than grounding purposes.
+Never use a green wire for any purpose other than for grounding.